Lawrence137/phase-1-wk1-code-challenge/README.md

 # Running the application
 Running the application is very straight forward.
 Run the command of the relevant .js file in the terminal;
 For Toy problem 1, run the application on the live server.
-For Toy problem 2, run the command gradeGenerator.js in the terminal.
+For Toy problem 2, run the command node gradeGenerator.js in the terminal.
-For Toy problem 3, run the command salary.js in the terminal.
+For Toy problem 3, run the command node salary.js in the terminal.

 # challenge 1